aydv/chatbot/README.md

 1. Go to https://platform.openai.com/account/api-keys.
 2. Click on the `+ Create new secret key` button.
 3. Next, enter an identifier name (optional) and click on the `Create secret key` button.
-4. export OPENAI_API_KEY='YOUR_OPENAI_KEY'
+4. `export OPENAI_API_KEY='YOUR_OPENAI_KEY'`

 ## Run the App Locally
-Clone the repository from GitHub.
+1. Clone the repository from GitHub.
-Navigate to the directory containing the app.
+2. Navigate to the directory containing the app.
-Install necessary packages using pip install -r requirements.txt.
+3. Install necessary packages using `pip install -r requirements.txt`
-Run the app using the command streamlit run app.py.
+4. Run the app
+`streamlit run app.py`
-Enter the OpenAI API key when prompted.
+5. Enter the OpenAI API key when prompted.
-Upload a PDF document and start asking questions related to its content!
+6. Upload a PDF document and start asking questions related to its content!

 ## Feedback Mechanism
 After receiving a response to your question, user have the option to rate the accuracy of the answer.
 This feedback is saved in user_feedbacks.csv in the root directory.